 A Sidecar Integrated Accessory Cabinet-Bypass (SIAC-B) provides maintenance bypass functions.
 The SIAC-B is available in two, three, or four breaker configurations enabling power to completely bypass the UPS.
 The UPS can then be safely serviced or replaced without interrupting power to critical systems.
-Our manufacturing facility installs the SIAC-B on either the right or left side of the UPS cabinet based on the order requirements.
+The four breaker configuration provides a convenient method for removing power from the UPS when using the maintenance bypass to supply the load.
+The SIAC-B is housed in a cabinet attached to the UPS cabinet.
+The SIAC-B may be installed on either the right or left side of the UPS cabinet.
 The SIAC-B can also be used for top entry wiring access.